-If the problem appears to be hardware related, free the user by the preceding method (check the result with the tmstat(1) command).
-Then configure the drive down with the tmconfig(8) command, and discuss the problem with the appropriate hardware personnel.
+If the problem appears to be hardware related, free the user by the preceding method and check the result with the tmstat(1) command.
+Then configure the drive down with the tmconfig(8) command and discuss the problem with the appropriate hardware personnel.

-3.1.2 TMF Daemon Problems
+TMF Daemon Problems

-If the TMF daemon (see tmdaemon(8)) is hung (that is, no tapes are moving nor are there any responses from any tape commands), you must take the TMF daemon down.
+If the TMF daemon is hung (that is, no tapes are moving nor are there any responses from any tape commands), you must take the TMF daemon down.
 First try the tmstop(8) command.
-If this command does not work, determine the process identifier of the TMF daemon (by using the ps(1) command), and enter the following kill(1) command:
+If this command does not work, determine the process identifier of the TMF daemon by using the ps(1) command and enter the following kill(1) command: